drsansao/cvmpy/README.md

-# CVM Data Reader
+# cvmpy

 ## Overview
-The **CVM Data Reader** is a powerful tool designed to read and process datasets from the **Comissão de Valores Mobiliários (CVM)**.
+The **cvmpy** is a tool designed to read and process datasets from the **Comissão de Valores Mobiliários (CVM)**.
 It simplifies access to financial information, making it easier for users to conduct research and financial analysis.
 The project supports the following data categories:

 - **Companhias**: ITR (Quarterly Information), DFP (Financial Statements), and more.
 - **Fundos de Investimento (FI)**: Informe Diário, Composição e Diversificação de Aplicações.